 When traveling, we will rent a beach umbrella or sit under some natural shade, but we always bring a dedicated smaller umbrella to hang on the pack and play.
 We use the Versa Sport-Brella because it is very multi-purpose.
 In addition to a great beach option, we also use the umbrella on our wagon or attached to a chair back home.

-The American Academy of Dermetology has a good overview of how to keep your baby safe in the sun.
+The American Academy of Dermatology has a good overview of how to keep your baby safe in the sun.
 According to AAD, “parents and caretakers may apply a minimal amount of broad-spectrum, water-resistant sunscreen with an SPF of at least 30 to their children’s skin.
 Sunscreens containing titanium dioxide or zinc oxide are less likely to irritate a baby’s sensitive skin.
 Remember to reapply your child’s sunscreen every two hours.”
 Of our three kids, our youngest, Zeke, has by far the most sensitive skin.
-He has a contact allergy to a lot of things that require us to carry an epi pen so we use the Babyganics Sunscreen for kids and so far it has worked really well.
+He has a laundry list of ‘contact allergies’ to many additives in creams and lotions (we have to carry an epi-pen!) we have been using Babyganics Sunscreen for kids and so far it has worked really well.

 Gear for your beach vacation with baby